sagemath/sagewiki_to_gh-2022-10-10/combinat/SageCombinatWorkshopOrsay.md

 If you would like to give a talk, for example, to demonstrate your code, then add your name and topic to the list.
 These talks should be not more than 20 minutes (since we want a lot of time to code).

  * '''Sage-Combinat Development''' -- how to install sage-combinat; how to update; how to contribute (hg, patch server, trac, ....).
-(Nicolas)
+(NicolasThiery)
  * '''Cythonize python files''' -- The key points to do when translating a python file already in sage into cython.
 (Who wants to lead this?)
- * '''The new category framework''' -- Design and usage (Nicolas)
+ * '''The new category framework''' -- Design and usage (NicolasThiery)
- * '''Root system plots''' -- Demo (Nicolas Borie)
+ * '''Root system plots''' -- Demo (NicolasBorie)